Condition Care Guide

 What therapies does Dr. Weil recommend for bladder infections?

-While antibiotic treatment is necessary, the following measures can help prevent and treat bladder infections:
+While antibiotics are necessary for treatment of bladder infection symptoms, the following measures can help prevent and treat bladder infections:

 - Avoid wearing tight-fitting pants.
 Also, wear cotton-crotch underwear and pantyhose.